cometbft/cometbft/spec/abci/abci++_extra.md

 We can see from the grammar that we can have several rounds before deciding and committing a block.
 The reasons why one round may not be enough are:
 * network asynchrony, and
-* Byzantine process being the proposer.
+* a Byzantine process being the proposer.

 If we assume that the Tendermint algorithm calls `Decide` and `Commit` for block $X$ in round $r$, in the rounds $r' <= r$, it can exhibit any of the following behaviours: